Special requirements. Special features. Special cables.

 The Ethernet protocol has been adapted to suit the needs of the automotive industry.
 The first standard was set by the OPEN ALLIANCE (BroadR-Reach); this standard is now transferred to the IEEE (IEEE 802.3bw 100Base T-1) and is already used across the industry.

 LEONI is a member of the IEEE & OPEN ALLIANCE – making us the ideal partner to integrate 100Mbit Automotive Ethernet links and assemblies into the vehicle wiring system.
-LEONI is now focusing on the next generation of Ethernet which will provide a data transfer rate of 1000Mbits (IEEE 802.3bp 1000Base T-1).
+LEONI is now focusing on the generation of Ethernet which will provide a data transfer rate of 1000Mbits (IEEE 802.3bp 1000Base T-1).
+Furthermore, LEONI is actively working on the next generation of data links, which will enable 25-50 G and was initiated in the NAV Alliance with the IEEE 802.3cy standard.